AnnyBarrero/orinoco-cameras-vintage/README.md

 # orinoco-cameras-vintage
 Projet 5, Site e-commerce Oricaméras of OpenClassrooms

-This is the back end server for Project 5 of the Junior Web Developer.
+This is the back end server for Project 5 of the Web Developer.

 Prerequisites
 You will need to have Node and npm installed locally on your machine.